-Meet your professor: Steven van den Heuvel
+Meet Your Professor: Steven van den Heuvel

 In Meet Your Professor we will introduce you to the new teachers of seminars and courses at NOSTER.
-In this sixth episode, we introduce dr. Steven van den Heuvel (ETF), who will teach the Research Seminar on Religion and Climate Change (together with dr. Gijsbert van den Brink).
+In this sixth episode, we introduce dr. Steven van den Heuvel (ETF), who will teach the Research Seminar on Religion and Climate Change (together with Professor dr. Gijsbert van den Brink).

 How did you get to where you are today, academically?
 What path did you walk?

 I started my academic journey studying theology at the HBO level (Higher Vocational Education).
 I pursued a program in Pastoral Ministry at the Christelijke Hogeschool in Ede, Netherlands.
 It was a great program that focused on religious practices.
-However, it constantly raised deeper questions in me that I wanted to explore further.
+However, it constantly raised deeper questions I wanted to explore further.
 That’s when I learned about the opportunity to pursue a two-year master’s degree at the Evangelical Theological Faculty (ETF) in Leuven, Belgium, after completing a one-year preparatory program.
 I gladly took advantage of that opportunity.
 I enjoyed studying theology so much that I immediately continued with a doctoral study as an external PhD candidate.

 After completing my PhD, an unexpected opportunity arose to work at ETF.
 Initially, it was a small appointment that gradually expanded through various funded research projects.
 Currently, I work as an Associate Professor of Systematic Theology and also serve as the Director of the Institute of Leadership and Social Ethics, one of the research institutes at ETF, where I am involved in shaping public theology.